entertainmenttechnology/Smith-MTEC3501-HD13-2025S/projects/jessica-gomez/README.md

-This is my readmea file for My AIPlantMonitoring Project
+This is my first README file for My AIPlantMonitoring Project